rajeevamatya/eduki-hugo-site/content/en/grade-6/geometry/Area copy/Introduction_to_Area/index.md

 ---
 title: "01 Introducing Area"
 description: "Area is introduced as a way to measure the space occupied by a shape.
-It is compared to measuring length using a unit of measurement."
+It is compared to measuring length using a standard unit."
 lead: ""
 date: 2020-10-06T08:49:31+00:00
 lastmod: 2020-10-06T08:49:31+00:00